bughunter-yonari/ShiVa-Decomplete-Lua-5.0/README.md

 # ᕙ⁠(⁠⇀⁠‸⁠↼⁠‶⁠)⁠ᕗ⚠️🫠ATTENTION!
 THIS IS A CURVED VERSION.🫠⚠️(⁠゜⁠o⁠゜⁠;

+ෆ⁠╹⁠ ⁠.̮⁠ ⁠╹⁠ෆ A full ShiVa extractor will be released soon!
+But you can also use it to decompile .lub files if you use a different extractor for ShiVa3D🐺🔎

 # ShiVa-Decomplete-Lua-5.0乁⁠(⁠ ⁠•⁠_⁠•⁠ ⁠)⁠ㄏ
 Lua file unpacking plugin for Engine Shiva, Lua version 5.0🟣⚪